Militia: Germany

+The Lützow Free Corps during the Napoleonic Wars.
+During the Napoleonic Wars, the Freikorps referred to volunteer forces that fought against the French.

 The earliest reports of Germanic militias was the system of hundreds described in AD 98 by the Roman historian Tacitus as the centeni.
 They were similar in nature to the Anglo-Saxon fyrd.

-The Lützow Free Corps during the Napoleonic Wars.
-During the Napoleonic Wars, the Freikorps referred to volunteer forces that fought against the French.

-Freikorps (German for "Free Corps") was originally applied to voluntary armies.
+The term "free corps" was originally applied to voluntary armies.
 The first Freikorps were recruited by Frederick II of Prussia during the Seven Years' War.
 These troops were regarded as unreliable by regular armies, so they were mainly used as sentries and for minor duties.
 During the Napoleonic occupation, organizations such as the Lutzow Free Corps fought against the occupiers and later joined the allied forces as regular soldiers.

-However, after 1918, the term was used for nationalist paramilitary organizations that sprang up around Germany as soldiers returned in defeat from World War I. They were one of the many Weimar paramilitary groups active during that time.
+However, after 1918, the term was used for nationalist paramilitary organizations that sprang up around Germany as soldiers returned in defeat from World War I, also known as Freikorps.
+They were one of the many Weimar paramilitary groups active during that time.
 They received considerable support from Gustav Noske, the German Defence Minister who used them to crush the Spartakist League with enormous violence, including the murders of Karl Liebknecht and Rosa Luxemburg on January 15, 1919.
 Militia were also used to put down the Bavarian Soviet Republic in 1919.
 They were officially "disbanded" in 1920, resulting in the ill-fated Kapp Putsch in March 1920.
 The Einwohnerwehr, active in Germany from 1919 to 1921 was a paramilitary citizens' militia consisting of hundreds of thousands of mostly former servicemen.
 Formed by the Prussian Ministry of the Interior on April 15, 1919, to allow citizens to protect themselves from looters, armed gangs, and revolutionaries, the Einwohnerwehr was under the command of the local Reichswehr regiments, which supplied its guns.
 In 1921, the Berlin government dissolved the Einwohnerwehr.
 Many of its members went on to join the Nazi Party.